SlapOS/slapos/stack/monitor/README.md

 Access to Monitor
 -----------------

-In monitor instance.cfg file, the section [publish] contain information about monitor access.
+In monitor instance.cfg file, the section [monitor-publish-parameters] contain information about monitor access.
 Usefull information are monitor-base-url, monitor-url, monitor-user and monitor-password.

-- ${publish:monitor-base-url} is the url of monitor httpd server.
+- ${monitor-publish-parameters:monitor-base-url} is the url of monitor httpd server.
-- ${publish:monitor-base-url}/public/feed is the RSS url of this monitor instance.
+- ${monitor-publish-parameters:monitor-base-url}/public/feed is the RSS url of this monitor instance.
-- ${publish:monitor-base-url}/public/feeds is the OPML URL of this monitor instance.
+- ${monitor-publish-parameters:monitor-base-url}/public/feeds is the OPML URL of this monitor instance.
 To setup monitor instance in your monitoring interface, use OPML URL of the root instance.
 It should contain URL to others monitor instances.
-- ${publish:monitor-base-url}/private is the monitor private directory.
+- ${monitor-publish-parameters:monitor-base-url}/private is the monitor private directory.
 Username and password are reqired to connect.

 The section [monitor-publish] contain parameters to publish with your instance connection information.
 It will publish "monitor-base-url" and
 "monitor-setup-url" which is used to configure your instance to monitor interface in one click.